Healthy Low-Fat & Fat-Free Recipes

 A pound of dried beans is the inexpensive foundation for this simple, hearty meal.
 Serve it with slices of whole-wheat bread or a side salad for a complete and satisfying lunch or dinner.

 Unlike quick-cooking oats, old-fashioned oatmeal has time to turn extra-creamy and luscious with just a few minutes more of cooking time.
-With a bit of milk and the toppings of your choice, old-fashioned oats can be your go-to morning staple for filling, healthy breakfasts.
+With a bit of milk and the toppings of your choice, this oatmeal recipe can be your go-to morning staple for a filling, healthy breakfast.